 Port Incoming Outgoing

-roit .
-Octets Unicast Packets Non-Unicast Packets Discards Errors Octets Unicast Packets Non-Unicast Packets Discards Errors
+Port Octets Unicast Packets Non-Unicast Packets Discards Errors Octets Unicast Packets Non-Unicast Packets Discards Errors

 G1 42,134 0 246 0 0 98,644 0 1,273 0 0

 G2 0 0 0 0 0 0 0 0 0 0

 G3 0 0 0 0 0 0 0 0 0 0

 G4 0 0 0 0 0 0 0 0 0 0

 P1 0 0 0 0 0 0 0 0 0 0

 P2 0 0 0 0 0 0 0 0 0 0

-D.3 0 0 0 0 0 0 ^
+•

 Port The name of the port as seen on the device's label.
 Incoming Octets The total number of bytes received on this port since ROQSTAR device has been powered on.
-Incoming Unicast Packets The total number of unicast packets received on this port since ROQSTAR device has been powered on.
-Incoming Non-Unicast Packets The total number of non-unicast packets (multicast and broadcast packets) received on this port since ROQSTAR device has been powered on.
+Incoming Unicast The total number of unicast packets received on this port since Packets ROQSTAR device has been powered on.
+Incoming Non-Unicast The total number of non-unicast packets (multicast and broadcast Packets packets) received on this port since ROQSTAR device has been powered on.
 Incoming Discards The total number of packets which could not be received on this port since ROQSTAR device has been powered on.
 Note: Due to bandwidth the packets need to be discarded because not enough resources are available to correctly process them.
 Incoming Errors The total number of malformed packets received on this port since ROQSTAR device has been powered on.
-Note : Malformed packets may be generated by cable issues or incorrect port settings.
-Outgoing Octets The total number of bytes sent on this port since the ROQSTAR device has been powered on.
-Outgoing Unicast Packets The total number of unicast packets sent on this port since the ROQSTAR device has been powered on.
-Outgoing Non-Unicast Packets The total number of non-unicast packets (multicast and broadcast packets) sent on this port since the ROQSTAR device has been powered on.
-Outgoing Discards The total number of packets which could not be sent on this port since the ROQSTAR device has been powered on.
-Note : Due to bandwidth constraints, the packets need to be discarded because not enough resources are available for correct processing.
-Outgoing Errors The total number of malformed packets sent on this port since the ROQSTAR device has been powered on.
+Note: Malformed packets may be generated by cable issues or incorrect port settings.
+The total number of bytes sent on this port since the ROQSTAR Outgoing Octets device has been powered on.
+Outgoing Unicast The total number of unicast packets sent on this port since the Packets ROQSTAR device has been powered on.